The Best Ways To Keep Your Skin Moisturized During the Winter

 1. Switch to a Gentle Cleanser

-2. Consider a Humidifier
+2. Try a Humidifier

-3. Keep Using Sunscreen
+3. Remember To Keep Using Sunscreen

-5. Choose Your Makeup Remover Carefully
+5. Be Picky About Your Makeup Remover

 6. Drink Lots of Water

-7. Consider Adding a Serum
+7. Add a Serum

 About the Author